The Cancer Drugs Fund (CDF) is a way of funding cancer drugs in England.

 Scotland, Wales and Northern Ireland

 The Cancer Drugs Fund is only available for patients in England who are entitled to routine NHS care and are registered with an English GP.
 Access to new medicines is different in Scotland, Wales and Northern Ireland.

 Scotland has its own 'new medicines fund'.
 This fund pays for some medicines for patients with rare or end-of-life conditions.

 The All Wales Medicines Strategy Group (AWMSG) also makes some decisions for the NHS in Wales.
 Generally, it follows NICE decisions.

 The Welsh Government has recently announced a New Treatment Fund for Wales.
-This fund looks to speed up patient access to new treatments.
+This fund aims to speed up patient access to new treatments.

 Health and Social Care Services in Northern Ireland usually follow NICE decisions.

-Your doctor can make an Individual Funding Request (IFR) if they think that a treatment not available on the NHS is the best treatment option for you but it isn't available on the NHS.
+Your doctor can make an Individual Funding Request (IFR) if they think that a treatment is the best option for you but it isn't available on the NHS.